 TOPIC: GLOBAL INEQUALITY SUB TOPIC: WHAT ABOUT EDUCATION?
 LESSON 4: EDUCATIONAL INEQUALITY

 To explore the inequalities which exist in education across the world.

-- Explore the importance of education and empathise with those who cannot go to school. - Understand the barriers to education which many children face. - · Recognise that gender inequality exists within educational inequality.
+- cannot go to school. - · Understand the barriers to education which many children face.

 - · IWB/flipchart/big sheet of paper

 - · Big sheets of paper

 - Whiteboard markers/pens

 - USB presentation